-I went to boarding school at an early age, and I remember my parents gave me £25 at the beginning of each term that was given to Matron, in an envelope, and on certain days of the week she was available to draw down on the money, which was usually between 50p and a £1 a pop for the tuck shop.
+I went to boarding school at an early age, and I remember my parents gave me £25 at the beginning of each term that was given to Matron in an envelope, and on certain days of the week she was available to draw down on the money, which was usually between 50p and a £1 a pop for the tuck shop.

-RoosterMoney have brought old school values to modern day kids, with the latest technology to teach children how to manage their money in a really smart way.
+The RoosterMoney App is really easy to use, and it’s a great way to keep track of how much they’ve got, and what they’ve got it for.
+RoosterMoney has brought old school values to modern-day kids, with the latest technology to teach children how to manage their money in a really smart way.

 The RoosterMoney website is also jam-packed full of all the useful information and resources you’ll need to get your head around pocket money.